st-js/st-js.github.io/User_guide/2_Writing_JavaScript/2_Handling_the_function_type.md

 ---
-layout: userguide
-title: Handling the JavaScript Function type
+title: 2.2.
+Handling the JavaScript Function type
 ---

 ## Using the Callback and Function interfaces